-The 36th annual Woodbridge Round-the-Town Charity races was held in 2017 on Sunday 14th May 2017.
+The 37th annual Woodbridge Round-the-Town Charity races will be held in 2018 on Sunday 20th May 2018.
 The races follow an undulating course through the streets of Woodbridge that brings the whole town out to line the streets and support the runners.

 On the day there are two races: a 10km race for runners aged 15 and over and also a junior 1.5km race for runners aged between 7 and 15 inclusive.

-Entries to both races opened at 8am on Friday 10th March 2017 via the RunBritain website.
+The entry process for the 2018 race will be announced at the end of January.
 The two races are extremely popular and the 10k filled within the hour and the junior race filled by the end of the afternoon!
 For this reason, there will be no entries available on the day there is also no waiting list in operation.

 Once entered into the race, entry fees are non-refundable and cannot be transferred to another runner or deferred to another year if you are no longer able to race.